On the agenda today is Custer State Park Needles Highway Iron Mountain Road.

 They still stuck their heads into our car to say “hi” and check to be sure we didn’t have anything for them.

 At The Visitors Center

 On our way out of the park, we stopped at the visitor’s center.
 It was here we were told by the warden that we were in the minority for not feeding the burros and they do not regulate feeding them, as they do all additional wildlife.
 Well, it is more so they wish people wouldn’t.
 But, they overlook it.
 Guess who is bringing treats next trip around?

 I spotted a mountain bluebird on one of the fence posts while exploring the grounds of the visitor center and got out my camera.
 As I was trying to get the shot when I heard what sounded like a deer snorting.

 Those of you who hunt know the sound.
 I looked over my shoulder and there stood a massive bison.
 It stood there staring at me.

 The warden came over and radioed additional park members that the herd would be on the move toward the visitor center.
 Then we both slowly walked back to the parking lot.
 At the lot, he was still staring me down.

 According to our conversation, this was the “leader” of the herd.
 All additional bison follow his lead.

 Iron Mountain Road

-Thank you for joining us on for the Custer State Park, Needles Highway, Iron Mountain Road section of our Green Bay to South Dakota trip.
+Thank you for joining us for the Custer State Park, Needles Highway, Iron Mountain Road section of the trip.